CeejayInTech/Climate_Agric_Analysis_Prediction/README.md

 Share Findings:

 Prepare reports and presentations to communicate insights and recommendations to stakeholders, policymakers, and agricultural practitioners.
-Use visualizations to make complex data accessible and understandable.
+Use visualisations to make complex data accessible and understandable.
 By following these next steps, you can effectively leverage the insights from the analysis to make informed decisions and drive improvements in agricultural practices and policy.